Valkyrie (Marvel Comics)

-Valkyrie is a superheroine appearing in American comic books published by Marvel Comics.
-Created by Roy Thomas and John Buscema, the character first appeared in The Avengers #83 (December 1970).
+Valkyrie, also known by her Asgardian name Brunnhilde, is a superheroine appearing in American comic books published by Marvel Comics.
+Created by Steve Englehart and Sal Buscema, the character first appeared in Defenders #4 (November 1972).
 She is based on the Norse mythological figure Brynhildr.
-Valkyrie became a mainstay of the superhero team known as the Defenders and a close ally and one-time love interest of the superhero Thor.
+Valkyrie became a mainstay of the superhero team known as the Defenders and a close ally and one-time love interest of the god Thor.

-Valkyrie, also known by her Asgardian name Brunnhilde, was selected by Odin to lead his personal unit of shield-maidens, the Valkyrior.
+Valkyrie was selected by Odin to lead his personal unit of shield-maidens, the Valkyrior.
 Renowned for her prowess in battle, Valkyrie is often accompanied by her winged horse Aragorn and carries the enchanted sword Dragonfang.
 In the 2010s, Valkyrie became a founding member of the Secret Avengers and co-leader of the Fearless Defenders with Misty Knight.
 Among Valkyrie's other aliases are Barbara Norris, Samantha Parrington, Sian Bowen and Annabelle Riggs, who all, at one point, hosted her spirit.
 Samantha Parrington, one of Valkyrie's previous hosts, later received superhuman powers and became a member of the Defenders herself.

-Tessa Thompson portrays the character in the Marvel Cinematic Universe films Thor: Ragnarok (2017), Avengers: Endgame (2019), and Thor: Love and Thunder (2022).
+Tessa Thompson portrays the character in the Marvel Cinematic Universe films Thor: Ragnarok (2017), Avengers: Endgame (2019), Thor: Love and Thunder (2022), and The Marvels (2023).
+Thompson also voiced alternate variants of the character in the Disney+ animated series What If...?
+(2021-2024) and the miniseries Marvel Zombies (2025).